leopiccionia/numista-sdk/docs/interfaces/Issue.md

 • `Optional` **year**: `number`

-Issuance year as written on the coin, if the coin is dated
+Issuance year as written on the coin, if the issue is dated